Chief Financial Officer

 Headquarters // Reston, VA

 With over 25 years of financial and nonprofit management experience, Wagner acts as a strategic partner with leadership across the organization and works closely with the CEO and fellow executive team members to maximize investment and human capital opportunities and to ensure organizational effectiveness is a top priority.
-Since becoming Vice President, she has undertaken several projects and initiatives to enhance business operations and strengthen the overall financial position of the National Wildlife Federation.
+Formerly as the Vice President of Finance and since becoming CFO, she has undertaken several projects and initiatives to enhance business operations and strengthen the overall financial position of the National Wildlife Federation.
 By encouraging innovation, implementing data-driven decisions, and focusing on process improvements, Wagner has been instrumental to increasing the funding and resources needed to fuel significant growth in the National Wildlife Federation’s mission critical programmatic work.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 We're on the ground in seven regions across the country, collaborating with 52 state and territory affiliates to reverse the crisis and ensure wildlife thrive.